Express Testing, Inc.

 Material Testing Laboratories

-Customers include automotive, aerospace, medical, heavy equipment, oil/gas equipment, sporting goods, fastener, electronics and appliance manufacturers.
+Customers include automotive, aerospace, medical, heavy equipment, oil/gas equipment, sporting goods, fastener, electronics and appliance manufacturers to name a few.

 4. Hardness/Microhardness Measurement - can vary from routine checks via Rockwell and Brinell hardness to the documentation of small microstructural features and metallurgical cases using microhardness measurement.